 How would a decline in menhaden affect the Chesapeake Bay?

-How are menhaden being protected?
+How are menhaden being managed?

 For Chesapeake Bay restoration to be a success, we all must do our part.
 Our everyday actions can have a big impact on the Bay.
 By making simple changes in our lives, each one of us can take part in restoring the Bay and its rivers for future generations to enjoy.